 The Ladner Village Market is one of Metro Vancouver’s largest and most impressive markets.
 It happens on the 2nd and 4th Sundays of the month in the summer.

-Similar to most events in the Lower Mainland, the Ladner Village Market won’t be business as usual this year due to the coronavirus.
-The market won’t be happening in June, but will be in July, August and September.
+Similar to most events in the Lower Mainland, the Ladner Village Market wasn’t business as usual last year due to the coronavirus.
+The market didn’t happen in June, but did in July, August and September.
 Dates in 2020 were July 12th and 26th, August 9th and 23rd, and September 13th.
 2021 dates are to be confirmed.

 Ladner Sunday Summer Markets